This Tangerine Bank review covers its product offerings, fees, pros, cons, and alternatives.

 Tangerine Fees

-Tangerine is great with its no-fee savings and chequing accounts.
+Tangerine is attractive with its no-fee savings and chequing accounts.
 However, there are some fees you cannot avoid if you do any of the following:

 Cons of Tangerine Bank (Online Banks)

-Low Standard Interest Rate: After the promo period ends, the interest rate falls to 0.10%, which is not much better than the big banks.
-EQ Bank offers a standard high-interest rate, and it is non-promotional.
+Low Standard Interest Rate: After the promo period ends, the interest rate falls to 0.70%, which is not much better than the big banks.
+Neo Financial offers a standard high-interest rate and is non-promotional.

 Not Brick and Mortar: Some people want to conduct every financial transaction in person.
 There’s really no increased security from doing so, but if that’s what you prefer, online-only banks may not suit your needs.